d-velopr/d-veloper/README.md

-# d-veloper
+# d-velopr
 Thank You for joining me , these are a list of my config files

-Hello welcome to w4tch github repos .
+Hello welcome to d-velopr's github repos .